RolandKol/Rename_Dirs_Using_List/README.md

 the script will create .csv file with the list of failures.

-my friend JOHN renames Only the copies of his files or folders!
+My friend JOHN renames Only the copies of his files or folders!

 JOHN is a smart lad!!!

-be like a JOHN
+Be like a JOHN